 The use of “well below 2°C” in the Paris Agreement is a significant strengthening of previous “below 2°C” language, adopted at the 2010 climate summit in Cancun.
-The science that informed the adoption of the Paris Agreement was the IPCC Fifth Assessment Report (AR5).
-In the AR5, and the wider scientific literature that fed into it, the “below 2°C” Cancun language was identified as having only a 66% probability of staying below 2°C (this translates as “likely” in IPCC terminology).
-Crucially, these “below 2°C” pathways have about an 80% probability of exceeding 1.5°C. Therefore, the former goal of holding warming below 2°C cannot be considered Paris Agreement compatible.
+In the IPCC AR5, and the wider scientific literature that fed into it, the “below 2°C” Cancun language was identified as having only a 66% probability of staying below 2°C (this translates as “likely” in IPCC terminology).

 How does the Temperature Goal relate to the Mitigation Goal?

 In addition to the Long-Term Temperature goal, the Paris Agreement also sets a mitigation goal in Article 4.1.
 The Temperature Goal sets the objective of the Paris Agreement and establishes 1.5°C as the long-term warming limit and Article 4.1 is designed to operationalise the Temperature Goal goal in terms of a global emissions pathway based upon the best available science.